 You no longer need to be a full-time broker or trader to have access to the markets.
 You can simply hop onto the Internet and trade from the comforts of your toilet seat.

 This, in turn, has led to an increase in part-time traders.
-This group of people includes students, young professionals, and old retirees – basically anyone who has to allocate most of his or her time to other endeavors, but still want to dip their hands into the markets.
+This group of people includes students, young professionals, and old retirees – basically, anyone who has to allocate most of his or her time to other endeavors but still wants to dip their hands into the markets.

 Forex Trading Tip #1: Stick to a trading method or style that suits your schedule